orbitmines/archive/projects/Project - Compression (2025?).md

 ---

 Is reducing the number of connectings at fdrames, and only to othger directions spaces whgat signifies a partical kind of compression?

----

-- [ ] Re-conceptualize the best known compression as a perceived geodesic in a certain non-trivial directionality.
-Shortest distance in size. ; generalization of geodesic.

-- [ ] on the using existing data on disk etc./ One could simply see it as additional resources, capabilities, function, however one wants to define it.
-It generally can (and should) alter possible compression for anything that follows.
-Though this consideration] not in the scope for this prize.